 - Each EC has its required submission procedures, which can differ significantly regarding the application format and number of copies.
 However, with recent changes, regional/central EC approval should be recognized by other participating sites.
 [See more details below]

-- Both the electronic files and a hard copy of the application in the Chinese language must be submitted to the CFDA Administrative Acceptance Service Center.
+- The sponsor shall submit both the electronic files and a hard copy of the application in the Chinese language to the CFDA Administrative Acceptance Service Center.

-- Clinical trial applications are also considered to be drug registration applications.
+- Clinical trial applications are also drug registration applications.

 - Overseas clinical trial sponsors must have an authorized representative in China to process their clinical trial application process.

-- After 60 working days following IND/CTA submission, if no comments from CFDA/CDE, submission can be considered approved.
+- After 60 working days following IND/CTA submission, if no comments from CFDA/CDE, an application can be considered approved.

 Interested in working with Chinese Sites/Investigators?

-Provide few details to find the best quality Chinese sites/investigators
+Provide few details in the form below to find the best quality Chinese sites/investigators

 Recent changes in clinical trial regulations